ltran1612/CS579-Reverse-Engineering/Week4/README.md

 #### What is the heap used for?

+The heap is used to store variables that are dynamically defined during runtime explicitly by the programmer in the code.

+Both the stack and the heap contain dynamically defined variables.
+However, the difference between stack and heap is that the variables in heap will not be deallocated once allocated unless the user explicitly does it in the code, while in stack, the variables will be deallocated when the function, in which it was defined, returns.

 #### What is in the code section of a program's virtual memory space?

+The code section will contain the codes of the program.

 #### What does the `inc` instruction do, and how many operands does it take?

 It increments the value in a register by 1.
-It takes 1 operand.
+It takes 1 operand which is the register to increment the value.

 #### If I perform a `div` instruction, where would I find the remainder of the binary division (modulo)?

-You would find the remainder of the binary division in the register: EDX.
+You would find the remainder of the binary division in the register EDX.

 #### How does `jz` decide whether to jump or not?

+'jz' will jump when ZF flag is set (or ZF = 1).

 #### How does `jne` decide whether to jump or not?

+'jne' will jump when ZF flag is cleared (or ZF = 0).

 #### What does a `mov` instruction do?